The Governing Body’s Role and Responsibilities

 - We support new governors in their role

-There is an ambitious improvement plan for our school that will build on our strengths
+There is an ambitious improvement plan for our school that will build on our strengths.
+We are using the current Ofsted descriptors for outstanding provision to measure progress in the following areas:

 - To develop the quality of teaching, learning and assessment

-- To develop student attendance, behaviour and welfare
+- To develop students’ personal development, behaviour and welfare

 - Improve student outcomes